Ghalicb/ICG-SwissGraphics/Project/Report/final/src/report.md

 We initially implemented diffuse with mirror and transparent but then we removed it as it is a limit case of glossy.

 ### Material
 We changed the Material class to match our new effects.
-We first removed every Phong lightning model value to keep only the object *color* (vec3 for RGB colour).
+We first removed every Phong lighting model value to keep only the object *color* (vec3 for RGB colour).
 Aside that we have a boolean value for mirrorness, another one for transparency and then the refraction index and the glossiness coefficient.
 There is an order of priority:

 1. Transparency
 2. Mirrorness